Higher Tate traces of Chow motives: Motivic splitting patterns

 \begin{rem} Let $Q$ be a projective quadric, defined by a quadratic form $q$.
 Assume $q$ is non-split, and denote by $Q_{\mathrm{an}}$ the quadric defined by its anisotropic part.
-By~\cite{Rost}, see also Example~\ref{qf.ex}, the motive $M(Q)$ contains a shift of $M(Q_{\mathrm{an}})$, hence of its upper motive $U_{Q_{\mathrm{an}}}$, as a direct summand.
+By~\cite{Rost}, see also Example~\ref{qf.ex}, the motive $M(Q)$ with coefficients in $\mz/2\mz$ contains a shift of $M(Q_{\mathrm{an}})$, hence of its upper motive $U_{Q_{\mathrm{an}}}$, as a direct summand.
 Therefore, we may take $X^0_{k_0}=Q_{\mathrm{an}}$ in the process above.
 Iterating the process, this proves that the generic splitting tower of $q$ introduced by Knebusch in~\cite{Kne1} is a splitting tower for the motive $M(Q)$. \end{rem}

-\begin{prop} Let $G$ be a $p$-inner semisimple group and $X$ a projective $G$-homogeneous variety.
-Consider a direct summand $M$ of the motive $M(X)$ in $\M_{F}({\Lambda})$.
+\begin{prop} Let $G$ be a semi-simple group of inner type and $X$ a projective $G$-homogeneous variety.
+Consider a direct summand $M$ of the motive $M(X)$ in $\M_{F}({\mz/p\mz})$.
 A pure Tate motive $T$ belongs to the motivic splitting pattern of $M$ if and only if $T_E$ is isomorphic to the Tate trace of $M_E$, for some field extension $E/F$ appearing in a splitting tower of $M$. \end{prop}